 Course selection is a critical component for students' ability to stay on track for graduation and to explore and plan for future careers.
 Also, SPASH creates a master schedule and teacher staffing based on students' selections.
 Following registration, all students in grades 9-11 will be mailed a course verification confirmation late in second semester.
 Courses should be reviewed carefully by both a parent/guardian and the student.
-Any requested corrections must be submitted by the noted deadline.
+Any requested corrections must be done by appointment, in person.